About TRAA

 TRAA is the City of Fort Wayne’s ambulance service.
 We provide all 911 emergency services and all non-emergency ambulance service to the citizens of Fort Wayne.
 We are not a private for-profit company, but are a not-for-profit unit of local government.

 TRAA was created in 1983 by local ordinance adopted by the Fort Wayne City Council as a not-for-profit, governmental “authority” under Indiana law, to oversee and provide advanced life support (ALS) ambulance service to our community’s residents and visitors.
-The Commissioners of Allen County adopted TRAA as the county’s ALS service through adoption of an interlocal cooperative agreement.
+The Commissioners of Allen County adopted TRAA as the county’s ALS service through adoption of an interlocal cooperative agreement until their withdrawal from the agreement in 2025.

 TRAA receives no tax subsidy.
 We are required by ordinance to operate from fees charged for services provided.
-While there was an initial subsidy when the system was first started in 1983, we have remained tax subsidy free since 1986.
+While there was an initial subsidy when the system was first started in 1983, and approximately a million-dollar infusion to stabilize services post covid pandemic, we have primarily remained tax subsidy free since 1986.

-As a Public Utility Model, TRAA provides service through the use of a contractor for equipment and personnel to staff ambulances and our dispatch center.
-During the contract period, TRAA is the direct oversight agency of the contractor, assuring the contractor is compliant with items such as response time requirements, and other contractual obligations.
-To assure that the contractor continues to be efficient and fiscally responsible, TRAA periodically uses a contract procurement process to attract other entities to submit proposals to operate as TRAA’s Operations Division.
-This competitive procurement process assures that our community continues to receive excellence in care at a competitive price.
+Formerly operating as a Public Utility Model, TRAA provided service through the use of a contractor for equipment and personnel to staff ambulances and our dispatch center until 2022.
+During the contract period, TRAA was the direct oversight agency of the contractor, assuring the contractor was compliant with items such as response time requirements, and other contractual obligations.